List of The King of Fighters characters: Mukai

 Mukai (ムカイ) is the hidden final boss in The King of Fighters 2003.
-His appearance was designed with the concept of petrification in mind.
 Mukai's primary power is his control over many things related to stone.
-He can form stone, either in crude rocks to throw at foes, or as elaborate pillars to crush them.
 He speaks in very pious, grandiose declarations, but appears to have a cautious attitude toward the potential of humans.
 Mukai appears in The King of Fighters 2003 tournament, seeking strong opponents to test his strength against them.
 Mukai reveals that his group had organized the tournament so that they could break the Orochi seal and give its power to the group's unknown leader.
 Mukai wanted to battle against the winning team of the tournament, seeing if they had what it takes to survive in "the new age".
-Mukai is defeated, but manages to escape.
+Mukai was defeated, but manages to escape.
 He would later return in The King of Fighters XIII, but is killed by Saiki after disobeying his boss.

 Introduced in The King of Fighters XI

 Elisabeth Blanctorche

 Elisabeth Blanctorche (エリザベート・ブラントルシュ, Erizabēto Burantorushu) (spelled "Elisabeth Branctorche" in The King of Fighters XII) is one of three original characters debuting in The King of Fighters XI.
-Her initial character concept was to be the rival to Ash, though developers decided to change her into a "leading lady" character.
+Her initial character concept was to be the rival to Ash Crimson, though developers decided to change her into a "leading lady" character.
 The developers also describe her fighting style as "orthodox with subtle tricks [to it]" despite her minimal moveset.

-She initially invites Benimaru Nikaido and Duo Lon to France to form the Rival Team.
-She eventually reveals her acquaintance with Ash Crimson, whom she scolds for seeming to forsake their mission.
-Elisabeth did not appear in the arcade version of The King of Fighters XII, but was added as one of two characters exclusive to the home release of the game.
-Like the rest of the cast, she does not have a team for The King of Fighters XII (though the two other members of her team from King of Fighters XI are present in the game).
-For The King of Fighters XIII, she now appears on a team with Ash's former team members from the 2003 tournament (Shen Woo and Duo Lon), effectively forming what seems to be the new Hero Team.

-Though she does not participate in The King of Fighters XIV, she enlists Kukri's help in finding Ash following Verse's defeat, with the two of them succeeding in their mission as Ash's body is soon located in Ukraine's Carpathian Mountains with his soul burning inside it, thus confirming Ash's return to the living world much to Elisabeth's rejoice.
-In order to help investigate and solve the unknown crisis which seems to revolve around KOF newcomers Shun'ei and Isla, Elisabeth and Kukri join forces with a fully recovered Ash for KOF XV.
+Elisabeth forms the Rival Team with Benimaru Nikaido and Duo Lon to France, in order to stop Ash Crimson, whom she scolds for seeming to forsake their mission.
+In The King of Fighters XIII, Elisabeth now leads a team with Ash's former teammates Duo Lon and Shen Woo, effectively forming what seems to be the new Hero Team.
+Though she does not participate in The King of Fighters XIV, Elisabeth enlists Kukri's help in finding Ash following the defeat of Verse, with the two succeeding in their mission as Ash's body is located in Ukraine's Carpathian Mountains with his soul burning inside it, thus confirming Ash's return to the living world much to Elisabeth's rejoice.
+In order to help investigate and solve the unknown crisis which seems to involve newcomers Shun'ei and Isla, Elisabeth and Kukri join forces with a fully recovered Ash for The King of Fighters XV.